imarsman/dockerops/README.md

 # Docker Ops

+This project is an attempt to enable Nanos unikernels to be managed by Ops on non-intel architectures such as the Mac M1 ARM64.

+Unless there is something I have missed (as of 20 November, 2021) Ops does not run properly on the M1 ARM64 architecture.
+This is because the implementation of nanos used by Ops currently assumes an Intel64 environment.
+You can run Ops for things that don't involve building, running, or deploying nanos images.
+Putting Ops (and therefore Nanos) in an Intel64 container allows Nanos to operate in its intended environment.

 [Ops](https://ops.city) is a build and deployment tool for the [Nanos](https://nanovms.com/) unikernel.
 A unikernel is a minimal operating environment which is used to create a compatible image to run a single